 Created specifically for students at Will County high schools, the initiative is meant as a way to create a new path– to create access to high quality, private, higher education right here in Will County.

 It is important to note that all students who meet the established qualifications will receive the scholarship.

-To qualify for the Will County Access Scholarship, which will be awarded beginning with the fall 2020 semester, applicants must:
+To qualify for the Will County Access Scholarship, which will be awarded in the fall semester, applicants must:

 - Reside in Will County and attend a Will County high school;

 - Maintain a minimum 3.6 high school grade-point-average or higher (on a 4.0 scale);

 - File a FAFSA (Free Application for Student Aid) by December 1 of each year attendance at USF is anticipated;